Native American and Indigenous Studies Initiative

 Program Coordinator, NAISI, Ph.D.
 Student, School of Behavioral and Social Health Sciences (School of Public Health)

-Research Interests Historical trauma research, culturally responsive approaches, Indigenous Queer and Two-Spirit health and wellness
+Research Interests Historical trauma research; Culturally responsive approaches; Indigenous Queer and Two-Spirit health and wellness

 Chase Bryer (Chickasaw) is a current Ph.D. student in Behavioral and Social Health Science at the Brown University School of Public Health.
 He joined NAISI in 2022, and serves as a liaison between NAISI faculty and students, while contributing to various initiatives focused on building a stronger intellectual environment for undergraduate and graduate Native American and Indigenous and NAIS students at Brown.
 Through his research, he uses community-based participatory methods to create interventions that will improve health outcomes, with a particular focus among Indigenous queer and Two-Spirit communities.
 His research, ultimately, aims to inform state actors including social workers, public health professionals, and biomedical researchers with ways to more sensitively engage with marginalized communities through resilience-based approaches to disrupt cycles of historical trauma.
 Chase holds an MSW from Washington University in St. Louis and a BA in Human Rights and Media from the University of Oklahoma.